open5e/open5e/source/monsters/tome-of-beasts/G/ghouls/beggar-ghoul.rst

 **Claws.** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target.
 *Hit:* 7 (2d4 + 2) slashing damage.
 If the target is a creature
-other than an elf or undead, it must succeed on a DC 10 Constitution saving throw or be paralyzed for 1 minute.
+other than an elf or undead, it must succeed on a DC 10 Constitution saving throw or be :ref:`srd:paralyzed` for 1 minute.
 A paralyzed target repeats the saving throw at the end of each of its turns, ending the effect on itself on a success.